-So, in determining whether you're going to register as a sex offender, you're going to need to hire the best sex crime defense attorney you can find.
+So, in determining whether you're going to register as a sex offender, you will need to hire the best sex crime defense attorney you can find.

 You've come to the right place here.
-For nearly three decades now, I've been defending people for those offenses which involve sex crimes, sex registration.
+For nearly three decades now, I've been defending people for those offenses which involve sex crimes and sex registration.